Antiz96/zaman/README.md

 ## Dependencies

 Zaman depends on [groff](https://www.gnu.org/software/groff/) to convert man pages into PDF format, [zathura](https://pwmt.org/projects/zathura/) (and zathura-pdf-poppler) to print the PDF file and [dmenu](https://tools.suckless.org/dmenu/) to display the list of available man pages.
-For RedHat/Fedora based distros, it also depends on "groff-perl" and the "zlib" library for perl : "perl(Compress::Zlib).
+For RedHat/Fedora based distros, it also depends on "groff-perl" and the "zlib" library for perl : "perl(Compress::Zlib)".

 ## Usage